-Watch and listen for wildlife—anything goes, just give yourself a moment to take everything in.
+Watch and listen for wildlife— just give yourself a moment to take everything in.

-It doesn’t really matter what you’re learning—whether it’s how to crochet a blanket, bake a chocolate cake, or speak French—making progress, achieving goals and finding out interesting things you didn’t know before are all great for keeping your mind in a positive state.
+It doesn’t really matter what you’re learning or how quickly, making progress and achieving goals are all great for keeping your mind in a positive state.

-According to the NHS, people who continue to learn report higher feelings of wellbeing, self-esteem, hope and purpose, which may be because setting targets and achieving them creates positive feelings of success and achievement.
+According to the NHS, people who continue to learn report higher feelings of wellbeing, self-esteem, hope and purpose.
+Because setting targets and achieving them creates positive feelings of success and achievement.

 They also report a greater ability to deal with stress and may be better able to get the most out of life.